A browsing context is an environment in which

 Set window's relevant settings object's execution ready flag.

-A browsing context has an associated creator origin (null or returns an origin), creator URL (null or returns a URL), creator base URL (null or returns a URL), and creator referrer policy (null or returns a referrer policy).
+A browsing context has an associated creator origin (null or returns an origin), creator URL (null or returns a URL), and creator base URL (null or returns a URL).
 These are all initially null.

 Certain elements (for example,